-Lane-Splitting is Illegal in Florida
+Lane-Splitting is Illegal in Florida.

 Why is Lane Splitting Illegal in Florida?

+Depending on where you sit, lane splitting in Florida can be considered safe or dangerous.
+Motorcycle riders may proclaim that there are safety benefits to the practice, while drivers may cite it as risky behavior.
 One of the most common reasons for this law is that lane-splitting is often considered dangerous—not just for motorcycle riders but other motorists on the road.
 In one study, 17% of motorcycle accidents were directly linked to this action.
 However, multiple factors can contribute to this, including:

 - Distracted drivers changing lanes without checking their mirrors.